How to Plan the Perfect African Safari

 Concerning this aspect, there are 3 main areas where you can stay while on a safari:

-• Within the park – staying within a park puts you right in the middle of the action and grants you quick access to and from the wildlife viewing.
+For the larger parks of Africa, such as the Serengeti in Tanzania, staying within the park is the best option.
+Staying within the park places you in the heart of the action and provides you with quick access to and from wildlife viewing.

 The main advantage of staying in conservancies attached to major parks is that you’d have to deal with far less vehicular traffic.
 This is because they usually charge an additional fee for entry, so many people refrain from coming in.

-This can be especially beneficial during peak season when some parks can become a traffic jam.
+During peak season, when certain parks may experience traffic jams, this can be especially beneficial.
 (Sitting in traffic does not make for a perfect African safari vacation.)
-In this case, the adjacent conservancy will have just as many animals … but with only a handful of vehicles, you’ll have better wildlife viewing opportunities.
+In this case, the adjacent conservancy will have just as many animals… but with fewer vehicles, you’ll have better wildlife viewing opportunities.

-• Outside the park – The third area to stay is outside a park.
+The third option is to stay outside a park.
 If you choose a place very close to a park, you won’t actually need to stay in the park.
 Not only will you save the park fees by doing so, but you can still enjoy animal viewing.

 That’s because animals don’t recognize park boundaries.
-Chances are good that you’ll be able to spot some animals right from the comfort of the camp.
+It’s likely that you’ll be able to spot some animals from the comfort of your camp.

 luxury hotel on the Serengeti plains

-An African safari is all about logistics, as the resort owners have their task cut out in providing high-class services to their guests.
+An African safari revolves around logistics, with resort owners tasked with delivering top-notch services to their guests.

 Mind you, they have to offer the best food and supplies in a desolate and remote place.
 This will cost several times more than offering a similar service in a large city.